SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/nn-designer.md

 ***Neural network add layers (drag and drop)***

-Drag and drop the layers and set the layer properties. and connect the layers.
+Drag and drop the layers and set the layer properties.
+Connect all the layers.

 Click on the **Save** button to save the architecture.